 If you’re in the process of fitting a new bathroom and are wondering what other fittings and accessories you’ll need to finish the job, you’ll find everything you need to know here in our buyer’s guide.

 While you’re planning your new bathroom, considering which bath is right for you, or where the fittings will work, it’s easy to overlook the taps and brassware!
 A set of stylish taps over your tub and basin can add a real sense of panache and style to the room.
 However, while taps can make a stylish addition to your bathroom, it’s equally important to choose something that’s good quality, durable and practical.

-You’ll want to choose a set of taps that are effortless to use, give you complete control over water temperature and are manufactured from quality material to prevent against rusting, tarnishing and general wear and tear.
+You’ll want to choose a set of bath taps that are effortless to use, give you complete control over water temperature and are manufactured from quality material to prevent against rusting, tarnishing and general wear and tear.

 Additionally, you’ll need to choose some taps that are right for your bath.
 For example, if your tub only has one tap hole, you’ll need to choose a mono mixer tap to fit.
 If you’ve got a freestanding tub, you might choose a classy set of floor standing taps.

 Let’s take a look at the different types of taps available: